kamenprodanov/helm/readme.md

 ## Cleanup
 Resources deleted on [10.26.2025] to avoid ongoing costs.

-## Screenshots from the deployment logs and the AWS resources will be sent over email.
+## Screenshots from the deployment logs and the AWS resources are uploaded in the repo